-Former Ukraine president Poroshenko returns home to face treason charges amid tensions with Russia
+Former Ukrainian president Poroshenko returns home to face treason charges amid tensions with Russia

 Poroshenko is under formal investigation for allegedly facilitating coal purchases for government enterprises from mines under control of Moscow-backed insurgents in eastern Ukraine.

-The conflict in the east erupted in 2014, months after Russia annexed Ukraine’s Crimean peninsula, and has killed close to 14,000 people.
+The conflict in the east erupted in 2014, months after Russia annexed Ukraine’s Crimean peninsulaand has killed close to 14,000 people.
 Ukrainian officials maintain that the coal purchases helped finance the militant forces.

 Among Ukrainians, Poroshenko is sometimes called the “Chocolate King” because he is one of the country’s richest men from his confectionary business, Roshen.
 His fortune is estimated to be close to a billion dollars.